ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Do not break into Sisika to sell goods, perform jobs, or engage in similar activities.
 This is a maximum-security institution, and unannounced visitors will be treated as a serious security threat.
 Realistically, this would result in being shot or otherwise severely dealt with.
 This will be considered as a No Value for Life rulebreak.

-- Attacking unarmed Guards or Lawmen within Sisika without justification—such as self-defense or a valid roleplay scenario—will also be considered an NVL rulebreak.
+- Attacking Guards or Lawmen within Sisika without justification—such as self-defense or a valid roleplay scenario—will also be considered an NVL rulebreak.
 Sisika is a high-security prison, and any unwarranted aggression against officials inside its grounds is treated as an extreme disregard for life.

 ​
 # Smuggling: